A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

-Figure~\ref{fig: monoeone_trend}(a) provides an illustrative example of Assumption \ref{assum4} and Figure~\ref{fig: monoeone_trend}(b) provides an illustrative example of the equivalent formulation as in Lemma \ref{lemma: 1}.
-In Figure~\ref{fig: monoeone_trend}(a), the treated group has the lowest outcome level across all four time periods.
+Figure~\ref{fig: monoeone_trend} provides an illustrative example of Assumption \ref{assum4} and the equivalent formulation as in Lemma \ref{lemma: 1}.
+In the left figure, the treated group has the lowest outcome level across all three time periods.
 However, for every pair of adjacent time periods, the slope for the treated group (i.e., $\Delta_t (trt)$) is bounded by the slopes for the two control groups (i.e., $\Delta_t (a)$ and $\Delta_t (b)$).
-Specifically, $\Delta_2 (b)> \Delta_2 (trt)> \Delta_2 (a)$, because from $ t=1 $ to $ t=2 $, the expected outcome for the control group $ b $ has a larger increase compared with the treated group and the expected outcome for the control group $ a $ decreases, and similarly $\Delta_3 (b)> \Delta_3 (trt)>\Delta_3 (a)$, $\Delta_4 (a)> \Delta_4 (trt)>\Delta_4 (b)$, which implies Assumption \ref{assum4} is satisfied.
-Figure \ref{fig: monoeone_trend}(a) is then translated into Figure \ref{fig: monoeone_trend}(b) by plotting the outcomes for the two control groups relative to the treated group (i.e., $ \Gamma_t (a)$ and $ \Gamma_t (b) $).
-In Figure \ref{fig: monoeone_trend}(b), for every pair of adjacent time periods, the relative outcome for one control group increases and that for the other control group decreases.
-Specifically, $ \Gamma_2 (a)-\Gamma_1 (a)<0, \Gamma_2 (b)-\Gamma_1 (b)>0 $, so that (\ref{eq: negative correlation}) holds for $ t=2$; $ \Gamma_3 (a)-\Gamma_2 (a)<0, \Gamma_3 (b)-\Gamma_2 (b)>0 $, so that (\ref{eq: negative correlation}) holds for $ t=3$; $ \Gamma_4 (a)-\Gamma_3 (a)>0, \Gamma_4 (b)-\Gamma_3 (b)<0 $, so that (\ref{eq: negative correlation}) holds for $ t=4$; this implies the equivalent condition in Lemma \ref{lemma: 1} is satisfied.
+Specifically, $\Delta_2 (b)> \Delta_2 (trt)> \Delta_2 (a)$, because from $ t=1 $ to $ t=2 $, the expected outcome for the control group $ b $ has a larger increase compared to the treated group and the expected outcome for the control group $ a $ decreases, and similarly $\Delta_3 (a)> \Delta_3 (trt)>\Delta_3 (b)$, which implies that Assumption \ref{assum4} holds.
+The left figure is then translated into the figure on the right by plotting the untreated potential outcomes for the two control groups relative to the treated group (i.e., $ \Gamma_t (a)$ and $ \Gamma_t (b) $).
+From the right figure, for every pair of adjacent time periods, the relative outcome for one control group increases and that for the other control group decreases.
+Specifically, $ \Gamma_2 (a)-\Gamma_1 (a)<0, \Gamma_2 (b)-\Gamma_1 (b)>0 $, so that (\ref{eq: negative correlation}) holds for $ t=2$; $ \Gamma_3 (a)-\Gamma_2 (a)>0, \Gamma_3 (b)-\Gamma_2 (b)<0 $, so that (\ref{eq: negative correlation}) holds for $ t=3$; this implies the equivalent condition in Lemma \ref{lemma: 1} is satisfied.

-We compare Assumption~\ref{assum4} with the assumptions of other related identification strategies.
-Compared with the original bracketing method reviewed in Section \ref{sec:review}, it is easy to see that Assumption \ref{assum4} (with $ a, b $ being $ lc, uc $ and $ T=2 $) is implied by the conditions imposed in \cite{hasegawadid2018}, so the original bracketing method is a special case of the current general strategy.
-Moreover, the general strategy no longer requires model (\ref{eq: model}) or Assumption~\ref{assum2}, because we now explicitly impose assumptions on how the outcomes change.
+Note that the models and conditions assumed in \cite{hasegawadid2018} (reviewed in Section S1.1 of the Supplement) imply Assumption \ref{assum4}, so the bracketing method in \cite{hasegawadid2018} is a special case of our general strategy.